planariangames/eldritchgambit/Eldritch_Gambit_Characters.md

 ##  Skills

-These supplement Class and Origin, broadening the character and adding flavor.
+These supplement Career and Origin, broadening the character and adding flavor.
 Skills are very flexible and can stand for languages, privileges, unusual talents, even vices or flaws!
-Skills are more specific but not as serious as Classes or Origins, so have fun with them!
+Skills are more specific but not as serious as Careers or Origins, so have fun with them!

 All characters can choose up to three Skills at the start, though they